 Families are strongly discouraged from scheduling vacations during school time, especially during the MCAS examination period.
-Family vacations are marked as unexcused absences.
+Family vacations are marked as unexcused absences, and contribute to chronic absenteeism.
 Please contact your child's school if she/he will be absent for a family vacation while school is in session.
 Students will be required to make-up any work or assessments missed during their absence.